 Conference of School as Learning Community

-Information: The conference will be held in English.
+Information: The conference will be held in English and with on-line.
 The opening forum of keynote speeches and plenary symposiums will be made in English with simultaneous translation to Japanese.

-The detail information is described in the registration form.
-Please contact us on the SLC website, which is accessible through a link of the International Platform for School as learning community.
+The detail information is described in the program.
+Please contact us on the website of SLC website, which is accessible through a link of the International Platform for School as learning community.